Time to ditch the long commutes and uncomfortable work clothes.

 But that doesn’t mean it’s always easy.
 Working from home, a coffee shop, or coworking space has its challenges.
 Many people find it immensely distracting.
 It can be hard to keep a healthy work-life balance.
 And sometimes it’s just plain hard to stay productive when your boss isn’t down the hall.

 Fortunately, applying the right tools can make your remote work much more pleasant and productive.
 In fact, once your systems are in place, you’ll probably be even more productive than you ever were at the office.
+(In fact, we have a free e-book all about how you can make remote work, work for you.)

 So kick back in your fluffy robe, this article is for you, remotees.